Kenya has recorded a stagnation of neonatal deaths, with 21 out of 1,000 children dying before 28 days.

-Data by the Kenya Health Information System (KHIS) reveal that this year alone, 37 per cent of newborn deaths of babies aged between zero and 28 days were as a result of prematurity.
+Data by the Kenya Health Indicator survey reveal that this year alone, 37 percent of new born deaths of babies aged between zero to 28 days was as a result of prematurity.

-The percentage rose from 2022 and 2021, where prematurity accounted for 33 and 32.82 per cent of all neonatal deaths, respectively.
+The numbers rose from 2022 and 2021, where prematurity accounted for 33 and 32.82 per cent of all neonatal deaths respectively.

-Kenya’s neonatal mortality rate is 21 deaths per 1,000 live births, accounting for 51 per cent of under-five deaths.
+Kenya’s mortality rate is 21 deaths per 1,000 live births, accounting for 51 percent of under five deaths.

-Neonatal death is the death of a baby, between zero and 28 days from birth, whereas a preterm is a baby born before the completion of 37 weeks of pregnancy.
+Neonatal death is death of a baby, between zero and 28 days for birth, whereas a preterm is a baby born before completion of 37 weeks of pregnancy.

 - Implementation of Health manifesto is slow, lacks goodwill